9 considerations when choosing

 5. Comprehensive features

-Prioritize a channel manager with comprehensive features, including multi-currency support, reporting, multiple users, and user roles.
+Prioritize a channel manager that’s user-friendly and has comprehensive features, including multi-currency support, reporting, multiple users, and user roles.

 6. Onboarding and support